henrywatkins/python-euler/README.md

 Use binary exponentiation to find large self powers, then sum up

+#### Problem 49

+Find all primes with four digits, then for each prime, look for primes > current prime that are a permutation of the current prime.
+Then check for the sequences that have three elements and are arithmetic sequences.

+#### Problem 50

+Find all primes below max, then for each starting prime, find the sum of gradually increasing partitions until the partition sum is more than the last prime (use a while loop). then simply check each partition for its length and prime value sum.
+Return the longest

 #### Problem 52

 while loop iterating up through the positive numbers, look at a sorted list of digits, and check if all the sorted digit lists of all multiples are equal